 - Nuclear boosters, skeptics eyeing Three Mile Island restart - Labor, training and inspections are just some of the variables as TMI prepares to go back online, something no other nuclear plant has done after shutting down.

-- Coal community groups ask Harris and Trump for continued funding - The groups want assurances from Harris and Trump to continued historic investments in coal communities for economic development, clean energy, environmental cleanup and more.
+- Coal community groups ask Harris and Trump for continued funding - The groups want assurances from Harris and Trump to continue historic investments in coal communities for economic development, clean energy, environmental cleanup and more.